Flint and Steel

 Improving on a Design

 I decided that my kit bags, although nearly perfect for their function, could use a little more room.
 Outdoorsmen and women can never have too many nooks and crannies about themselves to store little necessities.
 With this in mind, I have made the bellows sides bigger to accommodate about an inch in thickness.
-It might … Continue reading Improving on a Design
+It might not sound like much but it does add up as survival gear can be a very fluid thing.

 Fire Kits Again